-- 1. mRPAS requirements mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
-Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC. - 2.
-RPAS CAR requirements There are no special CAR restrictions on RPAS models.
+- 1. mRPAS requirements cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
+Compliance with MAAC safety code meets those requirements. nPRAS at advertised events must comply with the MAAC Event SFOC. - 2.
+RPAS CAR requirements There are no special CAR restrictions on RPAS models operating below 400'agl.
+RPAS operated over 400' must be registered under the MAAC Manufacturer Declaration. - 3.
+Club/Site requirements: - All IC RPA must have muffler exhaust systems.
+(The club may waive this requirement at Fun fly events) - 4.
+MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
+All event visitors must be briefed to ensure compliance with these requirements.

-- 3. Club/Site/Event requirements This site is in a noise sensitive area and all IC powered models must be muffled and checked for excessive loudness.
-No model louder than 95db measured at 3ft, is permitted or similar. - 4.
-MAAC Add-on requirements All RPAS operated above 400'AGL must conform to the MAAC Manufacture declaration and SFOC requirements